-The power read is one of the spread’s hardest plays to defend because it stresses the techniques taught by most defensive coaches, and stretches the field horizontally.
-Any time an offense can attack both planes it is going to stress the defenses’ core principles.
-Unlike a QB power, where the RB blocks out on the end and guard pulls for the ILB, the power read plays on the flow read of the ILB.
-The RB takes a stretch path and heads for the edge.
-Instead of reading the backside end like the zone read, the power read uses the front side end as the read man and attacks his fit.
-Below is a live look at the power read.
+The Power Read is one of the Spread’s hardest plays to defend because it stresses the techniques taught by most defensive coaches, and stretches the field horizontally (stretch) as well as vertically (Q-Power).
+Any time an offense can attack both planes of a defense it is going to stress the defense’s core principles.
+Unlike a basic QB power, where the RB blocks out on the defensive end and a guard pulls for the ILB, the Power Read plays on the flow read of the ILB.

 Playing it Like Power

 To begin, if the defense is set in an Under Front versus a Trips Open formation the play side DE will crash down on the down block of the offensive Tackle and “wrong-shoulder” the pulling guard (natural gap-exchange or “heavy” technique), or tackle the QB if he chooses to pull the ball and the Guard bypasses the DE.
 With the Nose to the three-receiver side, the DE is allowed to close the “B” gap and take the “dive”.
 In this case, the “dive” player is the QB (inverted from the Zone Read).

 The natural gap exchange that occurs post-snap, frees the Mike to attack the up-field shoulder of the RB who is flowing horizontal and fast to the outside.
 Against any Power play, the interior defensive lineman getting the block back should try and cross face.
 The Will crosses the face of the climbing tackle (a block in that most coaches would agree he has to win versus traditional Power).
 The aiming point for the Will is the inside shoulder of the pulling guard (“box” fit).